USSR (part 2)

 The new wave of Armenian migration

-In 1946, many patriotic Armenians from the foreign Armenian colonies decided to repatriate to their historical homeland to contribute the post-war restoration.
-However, in years1948-1949, Stalin launched a new campaign of terror, and thousands of those repatriated Armenians were illegally arrested and forcibly deported to Siberia and Altay.
+In 1946, many patriotic Armenians from diaspora communities chose to repatriate to their ancestral homeland, hoping to contribute to post-war reconstruction.
+However, in 1948–1949, Stalin launched yet another wave of political repression.
+Thousands of these repatriated Armenians were illegally arrested and deported to Siberia and the Altai region.

 Rebirth of Armenia